Imageomics/Imageomics-guide/docs/wiki-guide/GitHub-Repo-Guide.md

 ## Additional Considerations

 ### Formatting and Naming Conventions

+**Dates and Times**

-* Dates and Times: For interoperability and avoiding ambiguity, [dates and times should be reported](https://dataoneorg.github.io/Education/bestpractices/describe-formats-for) in [ISO 8601 format](https://en.wikipedia.org/wiki/ISO_8601).
+For interoperability and avoiding ambiguity, [dates and times should be reported](https://dataoneorg.github.io/Education/bestpractices/describe-formats-for) in [ISO 8601 format](https://en.wikipedia.org/wiki/ISO_8601).

   - For dates, this means `YYYY-MM-DD` (for ISO 8601 compliance, the dashes are required).
   - For times, use `THHMMSS` in 24-hour format.
-  - For example, the moment when there were 60 seconds left before New Year 2000 would be 1999-12-31T235900.
+  - For example, the moment when there were 60 seconds left before New Year 2000 would be `1999-12-31T235900`.

-* Branches
+**Branches**

-  * Primary branch: `main`
+ - Primary branch: `main`
-  * Other branches: follow the pattern `category/reference/description`
+  - Other branches follow the pattern `category/reference/description`:
-    * category: `feature`, `bugfix`, `experiment`
+    - **category**: `feature`, `bugfix`, `experiment`
-      * `feature` is for new functionality
+      - `feature` is for new functionality
-      * `bugfix` is for fixing errors
+      - `bugfix` is for fixing errors
-      * `experiment` is for more open-ended
+      - `experiment` is for more open-ended work
-    * the associated issue (if no issue, put no-ref), formatted as `issue-NN`
+    - the associated issue (if no issue, put `no-ref`), formatted as `issue-NN`
-    * description: brief description, e.g. `solve-world-hunger`
+    - description: brief description, e.g., `solve-world-hunger`
-  * e.g. `git branch feature/issue-1/general-ai`
+  - Example: `git branch feature/issue-1/general-ai`

+**Commits**

-* Commits: to combine human- and computer-readability into commit messages, follow the [Conventional Commits specification](https://www.conventionalcommits.org/en/v1.0.0/#summary).
+To combine human- and computer-readability into commit messages, follow the [Conventional Commits specification](https://www.conventionalcommits.org/en/v1.0.0/#summary).

 ### Workflow
 Do not conduct routine work in the `main` branch.
 Only do one thing on a branch at a time.
 Prune a branch once its purpose is fulfilled and it is merged (i.e., delete it).